rust-lang/this-week-in-rust/drafts/2019-09-17-this-week-in-rust.md

 If you are a Rust project owner and are looking for contributors, please submit tasks [here][guidelines].

+If you are a new Rustacean unsure of where to start, consider finding a mentor [here](https://rustbeginners.github.io/awesome-rust-mentors/).

 [guidelines]: https://users.rust-lang.org/t/twir-call-for-participation/4821

 # Updates from Rust Core